10 Garage Dormer Designs for Attached And Detached Structures

 Arched Top Dormer

-Even the name of this particular dormer is relatively simple.
-The dormer has arches, as its name indicates.
-In the case of a window dormer, the arch sits at the top of the dormer and arches upward.
+French architecture is the origin of arched top dormers.
+They originated with the Second Empire-style houses and peaked about 1885 in the late 1800s.
+Even the name of this particular model is relatively simple.
+This design has arches, as its name indicates.
+In the case of a window dormer, the arch sits at the top of the structure and arches upward.

 Pyramidal Dormer

 A pyramidal dormer differs somewhat from other types of dormers in that its “front” makes a 45-degree angle.
-Because of this, having a windowed pyramidal dormer would benefit from a window pointing out from this top in each direction, providing you with a larger perspective.
+Because of this, having a windowed pyramidal design would benefit from a window pointing out from this top in each direction, providing you with a larger perspective.

 Garage with Shed Dormer

 To provide more usable space in the garage, shed dormers often have horizontally oriented proportions and cover substantial areas of roofs.
 They may be an extension of the wall below or a structure inserted into the roof, much like other types.
+While roof varieties have various sizes and designs, wall dormers break the eave and are often more vertical, even when they feature ganged windows.

 Roof dormers are comparable in size to gable designs but have a shed roof.
 They sometimes extend over the width of the house, housing numerous ganged windows, although they may also be tiny enough to fit one window.

 Gable dormers are less flexible than shed styles in the window-to-wall ratio.
 They may feature lengthy banks of windows, but they also often include pairs of windows that are either ornamental, single-hung or have shingle patterns.
+Avoid small and floating windows when sizing for their windows and attempt to have windows that span the whole dormer’s wall.

 Attached Garage Dormer